SpongePowered/SpongeDocs/source/contributing/spongedocs.rst

     BlockState (a class name), rather than *block state*).
 They should also be formatted as a literal using double backticks (eg. ``blockState``) in body text.
 13. Lines should have a maximum length of 120 characters.
+14. Imports should be written out in code blocks the first time they are referenced in each article, but not repeated after the first time.

 ..
 Note::